garrandall/popular-music-data/tracks/used-to-love-u-john-legend.md

-Baby when I used to luv u, theres' nothing that I wouldn't do I went thru the fire for you, do anything you asked me to But i'm tired of living this lie
+Baby when I used to luv u, theres' nothing that I wouldn't do I went thru the fire for you, do anything you asked me to But I'm tired of living this lie
 It's getting harder to justify
 Realised that I just don't luv u
 Not like I used to